alvaro-escalante/pivot-js/README.md

 ### data

 Type: `Array[Object]`<br />
-Required: `true`
+Required: `true`<br />
-Description: 'Prepare the data to pivot it'
+Description: Array of objects with the data to pivot against.

 ```js
 data = [{